 Really, such hesitation on my part is mostly unnecessary, because it turns out a lot of mental game podage just isn't mental game.
 In Mindset Advantage, Elliot Roe is just another host, or rather, one with an especially soothing voice, asking boring performance and business questions and getting answers we have heard a million times from the usual suspects.
 If fact, I'll be disappointed if I don't see omnipresent Matt Berkey on to receive a nice bromide shower - aha, episode 63.
 Roe elicits real gems from his guest: "Do the best you can with the opportunity presented to you."
 Groundbreaking, this from a man whose own paid podcast (not reviewed here as it is part of a paid training program) simply astonishes with its brilliance.
 Elliot has the temerity to then go on to reciprocally push his guest's product without any real understanding of it or who it is for or its limitations, the very ones which Berkey to his credit has absolutely labored to improve and adjust, the ones that really do matter to actual players investing in their future.
 The mental game coach is in other words, a very suspicious part of the poker industrial complex.
 For Sandra Mohr and the upcoming doco, Eliot is suddenly "Highlighting Women in Poker," having last had a female guest on his podcast six months earlier: more glamours.
 Roe's recommendation to Sandra? "take steps to decrease or eliminate tilt."
 I mean, what do you say about this stuff?
 Maybe you need it, I won't judge.
 As Judith Martin, a true giant of life's mental game and master of our behavior in it, legendarily summarized, "Don't, and don't forget to."

-Poker on the Mind is possibly a much more useful podcast, specifically catering to the special demands of tournament poker, which really is something of a mental trip.
-Where chip value leaves the one to one ratio, unusual decisions must be made, and I can see, contrary to Mason Malmuth’s otherwise strong if curmudgeonly evaluation of where this stuff belongs, a real place for life planning and coordination.
+Poker on the Mind is possibly the more useful of the mental game poker podcasts, specifically catering to the special demands of tournament poker, which really is something of a mental trip.
+Where chip value leaves the one to one ratio, unusual decisions must be made, and I can see, contrary to Mason Malmuth's otherwise strong if curmudgeonly evaluation of where this stuff belongs, a real place for life planning and coordination.
 Further, the prevailing trend of the young doing better in the tournament scene suggests that the old need an extra, non-strategic leg up to manage massive multiday clusterfucks.
 (Insert little blue pill jokes here.)
-All I’m sure about is that those entirely inaccurate, bland corporate cartoons of Patricia and Gareth are extremely tilting!
+All I'm sure about is that those entirely inaccurate, bland corporate cartoons of Patricia and Gareth are extremely tilting!
 Must be a mental game thing.

 Not on poker but the host is tells researcher Zachary Elwood.
-While I risk getting off topic, it’s a strong if unnecessarily partisan podcast that will interest the curious despite not being the usual self-help or sports or finance lateral that poker players generally slide along to.
+While I risk getting off topic, it's a strong if unnecessarily partisan podcast (Elwood is an amusing leftist scold) that will interest the curious despite not being the usual self-help or sports or finance lateral that poker players generally slide along to.
+Rating: 66